Copyright © 2017 by Robert B. Thompson.

 Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.
 Outside are the dogs, those who practice magic arts, the sexually immoral, the murderers, the idolaters and everyone who loves and practices falsehood.
 (Revelation 22:14,15)

-We understand from the above that even at the time of the new heaven and earth reign of the Lord Jesus there still will be people who are not in Hell or the Lake of Fire but prevented by the wall from destroying the Paradise that God has created.
+We understand from the above that even at the time of the new heaven and earth reign of the Lord Jesus, there still will be people who are not in Hell or the Lake of Fire, but are prevented by the wall from destroying the Paradise that God has created.

 It is the eternal responsibility of the members of the Royal Priesthood, who compose the new Jerusalem, to bring the Presence of God to such people and teach them the ways of God.